 An Italianate-style mansion, Chepstow was built in 1860 and contains the original furnishings with important 19th century original paintings adorning its walls.
-This Newport RI mansion served as a summer residence to Edmond Schermerhorn and was eventually acquired by Mrs. Emily Morris Gallatin in 1911.
+It served as a summer residence to Edmond Schermerhorn and was eventually acquired by Mrs. Emily Morris Gallatin in 1911.
 The home was kept in the Morris family until bequeathed in 1986 to the Preservation Society, with its collections intact and an endowment by Mrs. Alletta Morris McBean.

 The Elms was the summer residence of Mr. and Mrs. Edward Julius Berwind of Philadelphia and New York.
 Mr. Berwind made his fortune in the Pennsylvania coal industry.
 In 1898, the Berwinds engaged Philadelphia architect Horace Trumbauer to design a mansion modeled after the mid-18th century French chateau d'Asnieres (c.1750) outside Paris.
 The interiors and furnishings were designed by Allard and Sons of Paris and were the setting for the Berwinds' collection of Renaissance ceramics, 18th century French and Venetian paintings, and Oriental jades.
 Just a short walk from the center of town, this is one of the easiest mansions to get to on foot.
 Its manicured back lawn and gardens is just as impressive as its interior.

-Built in 1883 for Isaac Bell, a wealthy cotton broker and investor, this mansion displays one of the best surviving examples of shingle-style architecture in the country.
+Built in 1883 for Isaac Bell, a wealthy cotton broker and investor, this beautiful home displays one of the best surviving examples of shingle-style architecture in the country.
 It is a combination of Old English and European architecture with colonial American and exotic details, such as a Japanese-inspired open floor plan and bamboo-style porch columns.
 The exterior of the house has been extensively renovated and interior restoration work has been done as well.